This article originally appeared on VICE US.

 According to DW, the organisers of the far-right Schild und Schwert (Sword and Shield) Festival insisted that they’d been allowed to drink at their previous events, but the authorities said sorry, that wasn’t gonna happen in their section of Saxony.
 On Friday, the first day of the festival, officers seized an estimated 4,200 litres (1,110 gallons) of beer.
 On Saturday, they collected another 200 litres before the day’s events.

 Ostritz residents did their part too: the BBC reports that they bought more than 200 crates of beer from the supermarket.
 "The plan was devised a week in advance,” Georg Salditt, a community activist, told Bild.
 “We wanted to dry the Nazis out.
 We thought, if an alcohol ban is coming, we'll empty the shelves at the [supermarket]."

 Somewhere between 500 and 600 neo-Nazis attended the festival, which was soundtracked by concerts from “far-right extremist bands.”
 There were also more than 1,400 police officers present, including federal police, riot squads, and cops from elsewhere in Germany and Poland.
 The Polizei Sachsen tweeted on Sunday that their major job was to “ensure a safe departure of all event participants.”

-The booze ban seems to have prevented any violence at the festival—and hopefully made it even worse for attendees than being at a Nazi festival already sounds like—but there were five misdemeanors and 32 other assorted offenses.
-Ten people were cited for “use of marks of unconstitutional organizations,” which is a sterile way to say that they were wearing or displaying Nazi symbols.
+The booze ban seems to have prevented any violence at the festival—and hopefully made it even worse for attendees than being at a Nazi festival already sounds like—but there were five misdemeanours and 32 other assorted offences.
+Ten people were cited for “use of marks of unconstitutional organisations,” which is a sterile way to say that they were wearing or displaying Nazi symbols.
 (It is against the law in Germany to show a number of Nazi or fascist logos, including the swastika, the ‘SS’ symbol, the Aryan fist, and even those stiff-armed ‘Heil!” greetings).